 Now, carefully place the opening of the nail clippers over the end of the white nail.
 It is imperative that you only cut in the white nail area.
-Again, if you have any question about this it is crucial that you get an accurate answer before cutting the dog's nails.
+Again, if you have any questions about this, it is crucial that you get an accurate answer before cutting the dog's nails.
+You can have your veterinarian demonstrate how to cut nails or can find online videos tutorials.
 Cutting past the white nail area means that you are cutting in the pink area of the nail (also known as the “quick”).
-The pink area of the nail is where blood vessels are live.
+The pink area of the nail is where blood vessels are located.
 Cutting into this area will be incredibly painful and can cause a substantial amount of bleeding.
 Trust us, you'll want to avoid this at all costs.

 5. Making a Clean Cut